treefishuk/Nomoni/docs/tutorials/part-one-basic-web-app-with-single-module.md

 - Startup.cs
 - appsettings.json

-And ammend Project.cs to the following:
+And amend Project.cs to the following:

 ```
     public class Program